Cayeux-sur-Mer: Resort

 Cayeux-sur-Mer is a large seaside resort with its beach lined with characteristic cabins.
 The boardwalk, lined with around 400 colorful cabins and 2 km long, offers a pleasant setting for walking and relaxation.
 It is considered the longest in Europe.
 Further north is Le Hourdel, a small fishing port in the Bay of Somme.
 It allows boats to reach the estuary and has been home to a fishing port since 183066.

 The Maison de la baie de Somme et de l'oiseau is located between the town and Saint-Valery-sur-Somme.
 There are nearly 250 species of migratory birds as well as seals in their natural environment.

 Canoe Benoit-Champy

-The Benoît-Champy canoe is a 19th century lifeboat.
+The Benoît-Champy canoe is a 19th-century lifeboat.
 It has been classified since May 21, 1992 as a Historic Monument.
-The canoe shelter, meanwhile, has been listed since July 25, 2006 as a Historic Monument.
+The canoe shelter has been listed since July 25, 2006 as a Historic Monument.

 Cayeux-sur-Mer-Brighton-Plage Station

 The town is at the end of the tourist line of the Somme Bay Railway linking Le Crotoy - Noyelles-sur-Mer - Saint-Valery-sur-Somme and Cayeux-sur-Mer.
 Cayeux-sur-Mer-Brighton-Plage station is located south of the town.